idanre1/audioStreamArduino/README.md

  __Notice inside music there is a convert.sh file__ that outputs 8bit PCM file from original, still in wav file format.
  The play file can handle this wav file completely!
+#### Master Is receiving byte using fetch protocol
+ 1. After serial init, wait for GO command.
+This is important since sometimes the serial buffer has residues from prev operation. (called goblins)

+ 2. Send arduino command opcode.

+ 3. If the command is play, send TRANSFET_SIZE from remote to arduino TRANSFER_SIZE can be determined using related command opcode.

+ 4. Each time the host send command opcode it sends the next TRANSFER_SIZE audio samples to fill the Arduino's receive pingpong buffer.
 #### Remote Host
  1. Sends 10 bytes of data representing the number of samples.
 Each byte is 1 digit of an unsigned long.